jekymin8232/vitalguardai-com/README.md

 **I am neither Jesus nor the Buddha.
 I respect and admire Muhammad, and I believe Islam is a truly great religion.
 One of the reasons is the strong tradition of hospitality and respect shown toward guests, which I find deeply admirable.
 In my view, a religion that sincerely honors and treats guests with kindness reflects a great moral value.**

 ### Guests should be treated well, because any guest can become a friend.
+### A meaningful connection and a bitter relationship can be separated by only the smallest difference.

 ## Burnout brings an endless sense of despair.
 ### I cannot simply overcome this kind of suffering without struggle, because I am only human.